 At the age of 15, due to the fact that my family had to relocate to another country, I did put a guitar aside, as well as my passion for football.

-I’m aware that such situation isn’t available for every kid on this planet, yet there are very complex mechanisms in action regarding the life of every human being.
+I’m aware that such a situation isn’t available for every kid on this planet, yet there are very complex mechanisms of inaction regarding the life of every human being.
 It looks like a sort of prepared setting for everyone and, yet, it changes constantly so that a unique development can take place.
-However, most of the times, we – humans – cannot see a bigger picture of the unfolding life and the role of every participant in it.
+However, most of the time, we – humans – cannot see a bigger picture of the unfolding life and the role of every participant in it.

 To give thanks to our blood family is an essential part of being a human, no matter how good/bad such relationships are.
 Gratitude to all of the experiences is like a door to a new perception.

 The difference between a child that reacts to his/her environment and a grown-up that still is a child within a perception lies in an ability to see the triggers, as well as nourishing and all other aspects of the opposing forces of nature.
 It is almost impossible, although inevitable, yet, each and every one of us is daily called by life to open up: more, deeper, wider.